netervati/collected-thoughts/README.md

 - Unless we know the full roadmap of features, _we cannot predict every scenario_.
 - Principles and any system of ideas serve as guides to help us tackle problems in programming.
 However, they should not be treated as the rule.

-### One Abstraction to Rule them all
+### One Abstraction for Everything
-Another form of over abstraction is when we have reusable logic that attempts to account for every usage of that unit of code.
-In most cases, we want reusable logic to have a centralized domain to make our code modular.
-However, there are instances when a _consumer_ requires a different behavior from that logic and we attempt to rework it to fit every requirement.
-Here's an example:
+Another form of over abstraction is when reusable code tries to handle every possible usage.
+Ideally, reusable code should be modular and centralized.
+However, sometimes a consumer needs a different behavior from that code that may be difficult to integrate.
+Rather than localizing the implementation, we try to modify the reusable code to fit every requirement.
+For example: